lennertvhoy/lms-platform/technical_document.md

 For each content item, create a report (could be a Markdown or HTML file) that shows:

 * The original excerpt (or a reference to it) that needs change.
-* The AI’s suggested correction or improvement.
+* The AI's suggested correction or improvement.
 * A field for human decision (approve/reject/edit).

 A simple format is to use Markdown with a checklist for each suggestion: